 Whether you live in New York City and are trying to reverse the damage from unavoidable pollution, or you’ve spent a few too many summers under the sun, the vitamin C benefits for skin are endless!
-In fact, adding a form of vitamin C to your daily routine is essential to maintaining flawless skin.
+And, if you're following an anti-aging, anti-acne diet to help clear your skin, adding a form of vitamin C to your daily routine is essential to maintaining flawless skin.

 The benefits of vitamin C serum include but are not limited to:

 - Enhancing your complexion for a brighter skin tone